cisco-open/cluster-registry-controller/README.md

     helm install --namespace=cluster-registry --create-namespace cluster-registry-controller deploy/charts/cluster-registry --set localCluster.name=<SECOND-CLUSTER-NAME>
     ```

-3. Copy/paste Cluster and secret resources from first->second and second->first cluster:

-    Secret is needed so that the cluster registry controller from one cluster can read from the other cluster.
+3. Copy/paste Cluster and secret resources from first->second and second->first cluster.
+The secret is needed so that the cluster registry controller of one cluster can read from the other cluster.

     From first cluster to second cluster:
     ```